vlitejs/vlite/docs/available-methods.md

 });
 ```

-## Exit fullscreen
+## `exitFullscreen`

-The `exitFullscreen()` function request the native exit of the fullscreen event of the browser.
+Request the native exit of the fullscreen event of the browser.
 The function must be called on user event (click for example).

 !!! tip "Youtube fullscreen API ✔"
     Also available with the Youtube video player.